ga-wdi-boston/rails-activerecord-one-to-many/README.md

 This will use the `before_action` method that will find the movie that the reviews belong to. *Look up the before_action method in the Rails documentation.*

+You'll see that when we create more actions they will all run the code in the `set_movie` action to set the @movie instance variable.

 *Go to `http://localhost:3000/movies/1/reviews` to check the reviews controller index action*

-## Code Along: Create Review Show Action.
+## Code Along: Create the Review Show Action.

 **Add the show action to the reviews controller**